 The purpose of the Student Council is to address student concerns within the school.
-It also serves to improve student responsibility, attain student privileges and serve as a liaison between the student body and the administration.
+It also serves to improve student responsibility, attain student privileges and foster a sense of school community and citizenship.
 Student election occurs each spring.
 Grade 9 elects students in the fall.
 There is a maximum of 10 members elected for each grade level, including the class vice-president, who is a member ex officio.
 At the end of each school year, a Student Council President, Vice-President, Secretary and Treasurer will be elected for the following year.